KennethHedahl/layerbnc-taskmanager/README.md

 26/01-2015 - Added register command to login.php?action=register for templogin during debug.

 26/01-2015 - Removed Register command, since we now have working login.

+26/01-2015 - Added help-page, and styled Q/A's in bootstrap-dropdown like menu.